ksilin/jpa/jpa2-notes/8-jpql.md

 `SELECT e FROM Employee e WHERE e.salary = (SELECT MAX(emp.salary) FROM Employee emp)`

 The scope of an id var extends to all subqueries.
 By defining an id var, a subquery can override the id var of the same name from the main query.
-However this is not required to be implemented by the provider, so it' better not to rely on such overrriding.
+However this is not required to be implemented by the provider, so it' better not to rely on such overriding.

-Get all employees whi have a cell phone:
+Get all employees who have a cell phone:
-` SELECT e FROM Employee e WHERE EXISTS (SELECT 1 FROM Phone p.employee = p AND p.type = 'cell')`
+` SELECT e FROM Employee e WHERE EXISTS (SELECT 1 FROM Phone p.employee = e AND p.type = 'cell')`

 This query also illustrates an interesting technique.
-When we are only interested in existance of sth, and are using EXISTS, returning a literal `1` is common to signify that the actual results of the subquery are not relevant.
+When we are only interested in existence of sth, and are using `EXISTS`, returning a literal `1` is common to signify that the actual results of the subquery are not relevant.

 This query could have been written using joins and the `DISTINCT` operator.
-Often, when a join is used for iltering, there is an equivalent subquery condition.
+Often, when a join is used for filtering, there is an equivalent subquery condition.

 ` SELECT e FROM Employee e WHERE EXISTS (SELECT 1 FROM e.phones p WHERE p.type = 'cell')`